gravitational/gravity/docs/5.x/overview.md

     it continues to be the only production-ready method of describing hardware requirements for K8s clusters.

-Below is a simple Application Manifest in YAML format.
+Below is a sample Application Manifest in YAML format.
 It follows Kubernetes configuration conventions:

 ```yaml